rdewar22/rdewar22/README.md

 ### hello!

-I am currently working on building a website using ReactJS and node for the backend!
+Currently working as a software engineering intern at Grounded!
 I like sports, video games, and music.

-I am also looking for a job in software development.

 <!--
 **rdewar22/rdewar22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.